|Colors:||White, blue, black, tan, brown|

 Tricks and training might be something that most people associate more often with dogs than cats.
 However, the Snowshoe is one of several breeds that are highly intelligent and want to please their owner.
 They are also playful and fun.
 This combination makes it possible to train them.
 You might be able to teach your new pet to fetch or perform other simple tasks, and the Snowshoe is often willing to get in and out of the water, too.
 Training your cat is a good way to ensure that they get the mental stimulation that they require.

 Temperament & Intelligence of the Snowshoe Siamese Cat

 The Snowshoe is known for being an affectionate and loving cat with a sweet temperament.
 They are a rare breed, but they tend to be more affectionate than a lot of other rare breeds.
 They are ideal for owners that want an unusual breed of cat but that also want love and affection.

 Are Snowshoe Siamese Cats Good for Families? 👪

 Friendly and loving, the Snowshoe is a great cat for families.
-He will get along with all family members, regardless of gender or age.
-He will enjoy playing, even as he gets older, and he will be quite active, and thus may benefit from being around children.
+They will get along with all family members, regardless of gender or age.
+They will enjoy playing, even as they get older, and they will be quite active and thus may benefit from being around children.
 As ever, all children should be taught to be respectful of cats to prevent injuries and to ensure that the cat is not left in distress.